GarfieldMa/COMP2123_Selflearning_Report/main.md

 		gedit Prim.cpp

-- We need input and ouput, an provied implementation of graph and string for type specification in later stage, so please add following statements in `Prim.cpp`
+- We need input and output, an provided implementation of graph and string for type specification in later stage, so please add following statements in `Prim.cpp`

 		#include <iostream>
 		#include <string>